josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

-#April 4B, 2018 StructuredLogger Design Note: Adding a Null Logger
+#April 4B, 2018 StructuredLogger Design Note: Adding a Null Logger, removing Log.getName.
 There could be times when a client simply doesn't care to log, but needs to provider `StructuredLogger.Log` objects to other classes (such as RobotComm).
 The client can always create a `StructuredLogger` with an empty list of loggers, but even that has some overhead, and is kind of cumbersome to do.
 So the proposal is to add a new `StructuredLogger` constructor that takes no arguments.
 If invoked it instantiates a gutted out implementation, and it's `newLog` and `defaultLog` methods return a "null" implementation of the `StructuredLogger.Log` interface (class `NullLogImplementation`).

-We do create a new instance of `NullLogImplementation` because the client code may be relying on the fact that there are different log instances with specific names (which they can retrieve by calling logName.)
+We only create a single instance of `NullLogImplementation` (`NullLogImplementation.newLog` simply returns itself).
+As part of making this change, we also removed interface method `Log.getName`, as it would leak information and client code could get confused if they started depending on this log name.
+It turns out that it was never used in all our code till date.
+We will reverse this removal if we decide that there is an important reason for client code to know the name of a log instance (though the lesser client code knows about the Log object the better).

 #April 4A, 2018 CommUtils Design Note - Echo client and server
 `CommUtils.EchoClient` and `CommUtils.EchoServer` implement an echo server and an echo client that use the `RobotComm` and other `RobotUtils` classes to send and receive messages, commands and realtime commands.